grumpycoders/iec-60908/README.md

 ![A wavy pattern of bits, with obvious repetitions.](images/cropped-skewed-bitstream.png)

 A fuller version of the above can be obtained [here](images/skewed-bitstream.png).
+Each 1 is represented as a black pixel, and each 0 is represented as a white pixel.
+While this is a 2D picture, it represents the input data which is really just a bitstream.
+By arranging them in groups of 588 bits, we can better see the arrangement of the data frame by frame.

 Several things to note there:
  - Some data patterns emerge.
 We will talk more about them a bit later.